Future of construction is hybrid and circular – rethinking the use of materials

 When combining elements in hybrid construction, wood products can be used alongside other materials, for example, by prefabricating wooden elements for floors, roofs and walls that are attached to a steel or concrete frame.
 As timber building weighs less than a concrete building (3), using wood in construction means that building foundations may be built with less concrete.
 Building D(emountable) in the Netherlands is a great example of hybrid construction that combines a steel frame with wooden Kerto® LVL elements.

 A step toward hybrid construction can also start with using hybrid elements that combine wood with other materials.
-The sandwich wall element, created by Metsä Wood and its partners combines concrete façade, insulation layer and Kerto LVL Q-panel as a load-bearing core.
-Using Kerto LVL makes the elements light to transport and creates carbon storage into the building, making hybrid sandwich wall elements environmentally smart choice.
-The first construction project to use this kind of hybrid elements is Metsä Fibre’s Rauma sawmill, Finland.
+The sandwich wall element, created by Metsä Wood and its partners combines a concrete façade, insulation layer and Kerto LVL Q-panel as a load-bearing core.
+Using Kerto LVL makes the elements light to transport and creates carbon storage in the building, making hybrid sandwich wall elements an environmentally smart choice.
+The first construction project to use this kind of hybrid element is Metsä Fibre’s Rauma sawmill, Finland.

 Future with less material use

-Material scarcity has been topping headlines, and it is estimated that in the future humanity can face shortage of many raw materials, and the future is said to have less and less components (4).
-For example sand, an important part of concrete, is a commodity facing a shortage (5).
+Material scarcity has been topping headlines, and it is estimated that in the future humanity can face a shortage of many raw materials, and the future is said to have fewer and fewer components (4).
+For example, sand, an important part of concrete, is a commodity facing a shortage (5).
 While this may seem a bit distant, it also means that in the future it is even more important to use knowledge and combine components in an innovative hybrid model that allows flexibility between materials and ensures we don’t run out of supplies.

 Re-engineering the way we think

-The future of construction industry requires more and more visionary thinking and technical understanding to make wood products to be seen as the efficient material that they already are, and to find the new possibilities and connections between players and materials.
-By rethinking the way we design our whole built environment, using new technologies and innovative hybrid construction models, we can drive a systemic change towards a more circular and sustainable society.
+The future of the construction industry requires more and more visionary thinking and technical understanding to make wood products be seen as the efficient material that they already are and to find new possibilities and connections between players and materials.
+By rethinking the way we design our whole built environment, using new technologies and innovative hybrid construction models, we can drive a systemic change toward a more circular and sustainable society.

 1. +